Conditional Score-Based Modeling of Effective Langevin Dynamics: Method

 Matching the stationary density alone, however, is not sufficient.
 Many stochastic processes can share the same invariant distribution while having very different temporal organization, response properties, and effective transport.
 We therefore constrain the mobility using lagged statistics of a prescribed family of observables.
 Let

 be smooth observables chosen to represent the dynamical features of interest.
-For each pair $(m,n)$ and each lag $t$ in a selected set of resolved time scales, we define the observed lagged correlation matrix
+Let \(\mathcal{T}\subset(0,\infty)\) denote the finite set of positive lags used for dynamical matching.
+For each pair $(m,n)$ and each lag \(t\in\mathcal{T}\), we define the observed lagged correlation matrix

 The modeling objective is then to construct a diffusion of the form \eqref{eq:compact_sde_full} such that

 The lagged-correlation matching is imposed for the selected observables and lags.